Learning on Large Graphs using Intersecting Communities: Acknowledgement

 \section{Acknowledgement}

 The first author is funded by the Clarendon scholarship.
-This research was supported by the Israel Science Foundation (grant No. 1937/23).
+This research was supported by the Israel Science Foundation (grant No. 1937/23) and the United States - Israel Binational Science Foundation (NSF-BSF, grant No. 2024660).
 This work was also partially funded by EPSRC Turing AI World-Leading Research Fellowship No. EP/X040062/1.